“We always want to romanticize ugly things.”

 “Oh, Celia… I’m so thankful to still have you in my life,” her mom exclaims, hugging her.

 “I can’t wait to go to whatever salon you work at.
-I want to be your very first first customer.”
+I want to be your very first first client.”

 Celia: “I love you, Momma.
 So much.”
 Celia hugs her mother close.
 She’s glad of what this means for her: an end to the extra dance lessons, an end to the bags beneath her eyes.